From world-class mountain biking to wine tasting tours on two wheels, don’t forget to bring your helmet the next time you pack your bags.

 For most Americans, the pandemic forced leisure travel to the back burner throughout 2020.
 Instead, people began to explore the outdoors closer to home: A survey of American adults conducted by PeopleForBikes found that, in 2020, 10% of American adults engaged in bicycling in a new way and that 87% of those new riders plan to keep riding in a post-pandemic world.

-As vaccination rates rise and COVID-19 rates fall across the U.S., leaving home for a little rest and relaxation is back on people’s minds.
-For those looking to combine their newfound hobby with their next getaway, here are five vacation cities to experience by bike.
-And for cities that was to improve tourism locally
+For those looking to combine their newfound (or longtime favorite) hobby with their next getaway, here are five vacation cities to experience by bike.

 In a region known for great mountain biking, Fayetteville stands out, although that hasn’t always been the case.
 “Trying to ride a bike across town as a kid and even into my teenage years, we didn’t have any bike lanes and there wasn’t even a sharrow until the early 2000s,” said Fayetteville Mobility Coordinator Dane Eifling.
 “Then, our mayor got support to fund a trails program.
 No one knew quite what it was at the time, but it led to the creation of the backbone of our trail system today.”